Receive relevant New and Updated programmes: Personal Updates !

 * Literature and Theatre Critic

-* a CV/Resume that includes professional experience, educational background, and other relevant experience (should be sent via e-mail);
+* A CV/Resume that includes professional experience, educational background, and other relevant experience

-* copy of official transcripts from each college and graduate school attended (should be sent via e-mail);
+* Copy of official transcript from each college and graduate school attended

-* copy of language certificates (for non-native English speakers; should be sent via e-mail).
+* Copy of language certificates (for non-native English speakers)

 You are normally required to take an English Proficiency Test.